 - For best results, a series of early morning specimens should be obtained over a period of three consecutive days, submitting one specimen each morning for three days.

 - Bronchial Washing: Send washings to the cytoprep laboratory immediatley.
-Do not fix.
-Specimens should not be sent through the tube station due to leaking of the vacutainer specimen holders.
+DO NOT ADD FIXATIVE.
+Specimens should not be sent through the tube station due to leaking of the specimen holders.

-- Bronchial lavage: Leave specimen in syringe or aspirate into a centrifuge tube, Do not fix.
+- Bronchial lavage: Leave specimen in syringe or aspirate into a centrifuge tube, DO NOT ADD FIXATIVE.